3. Using Stork

-Stork, use a web browser and connect to port 8080.
+connect to Stork, use a web browser and connect to port 8080 on the Stork server machine.
 If

-A default administrator account is created upon initial installation of Stork.
+A default administrator account is created when Stork is initially installed.
 It can be used to

 sign in to the system via the web UI, with the username

 To see a list of existing users, click on the

 Users.
 There will be at least one user,

 Create User Account.
 A new tab opens to